ccdaisy/Spiral-Knights-Model-Converter/README.md

 *CONFIRMED*
  - [Done!]
 Project revamp that allows save/open dialog as opposed to the terrible method of text copy/paste
  - [In progress...
-(50%)] Project revamp that allows directly importing .DAT (And .PNG texture) files and saving as .OBJ + Textures
+(50%)] Project revamp that allows directly importing .DAT files and saving as .OBJ with direct texture application support (As opposed to manual mapping)

 *PLAUSIBLE*
- - [Inactive] Project update that allows for a custom model format export followed by a plugin on Blender to import this custom format.
-The format will have all data the .DAT stores†
+ - Nothing.
+It's either confirmed or not.

 *CONSIDERED BUT NOT GOING TO BE IMPLEMENTED*
  - Export Blender .BLEND format for model, texture, and animation.